aws-samples/ecs-deep-learning-workshop/README.md

 ![Advanced Configuration - Environment](/images/adv-config-env-predict.png)

 Configure the **Log configuration** section as you did for the training task.
-Select **awslogs** from the *Log driver* dropdown menu.
+Un-check "Auto-configure CloudWatch Logs" and select **awslogs** from the *Log driver* dropdown menu.
 For *Log options*, set the **awslogs-group** to be the value of **cloudWatchLogsGroupName** from the CloudFormation stack outputs tab.
 And type in the region you're currently using, e.g. Ohio would be us-east-2, Oregon would be us-west-2.
 Leave the **awslogs-stream-prefix** blank.

 If you are using GPU instances, you will need to check the box for **Privileged** in the **Security** section.
 Since we're using CPU instances, leave the box unchecked.